 Issued quarterly, the ATEJ features scholarly articles related to AT education.

 ATrack is a powerful database that manages your students’ clinical proficiency test data for their entire program.
 ATrack is your answer to scattered paperwork, missing test records and the fear of credential audits.
 Now, in one secure and easy-to-use place, you can add, edit and review clinical proficiency records for any student from any browser.
 With ATrack, students can also access their proficiency results, read notes on their performance and chart their own progress through the program.
 They can even record their clinical experience hours so you can keep track of all aspects of their athletic training experience.
-Sign up for ATrack now!
+Learn how to budget for ATrack, or sign up for ATrack now!

 Student Membership Campaign